Nibre/BlamScript-Research/h2v/01a_tutorial/Research/Skull.md

 #### Found New Bug

-In testing this, I actually found a **new** (or, at least, unfixed) bug in H2V/MCC reguarding scripts; while the engine is set up to run at 60hz, and the 'sleep' commands are fixed to compensate from 30hz, the scripts _themselves_ run at 60hz.
+In testing this, I actually found a **new** (or, at least, unfixed) bug in H2V/MCC reguarding scripts; while the engine is set up to run at 60hz, and all of the 'sleep' commands are fixed to compensate from 30hz, the scripts _themselves_ run at 60hz.
 This would normally be fine, except for **this exact specific case**, where a timer is run manually _inside_ of the script.
 So anything that uses a manually subtracted *'timer_'* variable, now has incorrect timing H2V/MCC.

 I'm assuming this bug was present in PAL versions of H2C also, but can't confirm.

 So, for H2V/MCC, 1 manually-timed-script-second = 1/2 second, and for H2C PAL (assuming), 1 manually-timed-script-second = 5/6 second.

-Funnily enough, while looking for other script-based timers, I've only found one other, and it was **ALREADY FIXED** in the H2V source scripts.
+Funnily enough, while looking for other script-based timers, I've only found another that was **ALREADY FIXED** in the H2V source scripts.

 The other occurrence looked like it would be on the Tartarus Boss fight, but it had the unusual variables _'game_seconds' = 30_ and _'script_seconds' = 60_, where in H2C (because, I _had_ to go check), it only had _'seconds' = 30_.
-So this must mean that they (Hired Gun, porters of H2V) went through and figured out this bug on the Tartarus fight, and they fixed it by using a new 'script_seconds' where it was applicable.
+So this must mean that they (Hired Gun, porters of H2V) went through and figured out this problem on the Tartarus fight, and they fixed it by using a new 'script_seconds' where it was applicable.
 H2C PAL more than likely doesn't have the fix for that Boss fight.

 ## Skull Effect